lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 In this post I will explain how to convert nested `Map`s in Scala to JSON using the [spray-json](https://github.com/spray/spray-json) library.

-It is a basic example to show how easy it is the convert your own types to JSON using the default infrastructure provided by spray-json and at the same time works around an issue in the library where nested `Map`s are not supported.
+It is a basic example to show how easy it is the convert your own types to JSON using the default infrastructure provided by spray-json and at the same time we will work around an issue in the library where nested `Map`s are not supported.
 The source code is also included as [a fully functional `sbt` project](https://github.com/lhohan/spray-json-pg) as well.

-A JSON command sent to the server (the Mendix Runtime) to execute an action typically looks like:
+To set the stage: a typical JSON command sent to the server (the Mendix Runtime) to execute an action typically looks like:

 ```javascript
 {